anonymousresearcher298/FairAttribution/README.md

 Official implementation of MaxShapley from **MAXSHAPLEY: Towards Incentive-compatible LLM-based Search with Fair Context Attribution**.

-MAXSHAPLEY computes Shapley values to attribute the contribution of information sources in multi-source question answering using a max-based value function with LLM-assessed relevance.
+MaxShapley computes Shapley values to attribute the contribution of information sources in multi-source question answering using a max-based value function with LLM-assessed relevance.

 ## Installation